-$f3 = c:\nm\cdot pat\cdot xx\cdot flashc2.dat$
+$f3 = c:\nm\pat\xx\flashc2.dat$

 The result will be the three files in the patient directory xx described previously.
-The files are flashc0.dat flashc1.dat and flashc2.dat which are for channel 1,2 and 3 respectively.
+The files are flashc0.dat flashc1.dat and flashc2.dat which are for channels 1,2 and 3 respectively.
 If desired, the destination paths for this command can be any other path but spaces are not allowed in the path or file name.